WandThe Magic Wand and Other Operators

 \ H0, H0 \* \[ Q1 \*+ H0 ===> Q2 ].

-The second possibility is to define qwand on top of hwand, by means of the hforall quantifier.
+The second possibility is to define qwand directly on top of hwand, by means of the hforall quantifier.

 Definition qwand (Q1 Q2:valhprop) : hprop :=